 There is nothing wrong with feeling good about where you are in recovery but there is some danger in being in a state of complacency.
-Twelve step programs often warn their members about complacency because it is a common problem that can cause people to falter and even lead to relapse.
+Twelve-step programs often warn their members about complacency because it is a common problem that can cause people to falter and even lead to relapse.

-Complacency can be dangerous because it can stop people from working hard, learning new things or being cautious about triggers and temptation.
+Complacency can be dangerous because it can stop people from working hard, learning new things, or being cautious about triggers and temptation.
 An addict who feels complacent and lazy about their progress could backslide and even relapse in some cases.
 It is important to have a strategy in place before a feeling of complacency becomes problematic and endangers your recovery.

 Continued Effort and Self-Improvement

 At the core of complacency is a feeling that you no longer have to work for continued success.
 It is natural for addicts to be eager and motivated in the very early days of recovery and to do their best to achieve their goals.
 As time passes though they might begin to forget how bad things were and they may even take their sobriety for granted.
-They start to gradually put less effort in to their work and let things slide.
+They start to gradually put less effort into their work and let things slide.

 To prevent this from happening, addicts need to realize that there is no point at which your addiction is “cured” and you can relax or forget about work in recovery.
-Things may get easier but you have to continue working hard to achieve new goals, learn new things about yourself and pursue mental and spiritual growth.
+Things may get easier but you have to continue working hard to achieve new goals, learn new things about yourself, and pursue mental and spiritual growth.

-It is always a good idea to examine what you are doing in recovery and think about which areas you might be neglecting then focus some special effort in those areas.
+It is always a good idea to examine what you are doing in recovery and think about which areas you might be neglecting then focus on some special effort in those areas.
 Think of ways you can improve yourself and be more committed to your sober lifestyle rather than believing you have it all figured out.

 Staying Involved in the Community